understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 ### Installing from requirements.txt

-Alternatively, you can simply install from the requirements.txt found [here](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/requirements.txt), however, this only installs with the default setup, requiring either `PyTorch` or `Tensorflow`:
+Alternatively, you can simply install from the requirements.txt found [here](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/requirements.txt), however, this only installs with the default setup, requiring either PyTorch or Tensorflow:

 ```setup
 pip install -r requirements.txt